LaVi-Lab/CLEVA/README.md

 ## 🎯 Introduction

-[CLEVA](https://arxiv.org/abs/2308.04813) is a Chinese Language Models EVAluation Platform developed by CUHK@CSE [LaVi Lab](https://lwwangcse.github.io/) led by Professor Liwei Wang.
-It includes:
+[CLEVA](https://arxiv.org/abs/2308.04813) is a Chinese Language Models EVAluation Platform developed by CUHK [LaVi Lab](https://lwwangcse.github.io/).
+CLEVA would like to thank Shanghai AI Lab for the great collaboration in the process.
+The main features of CLEVA include:
 - A comprehensive **Chinese Benchmark**, featuring 31 tasks (11 application assessments + 20 ability evaluation tasks), with a total of 370K Chinese test samples (33.98% are newly collected, mitigating *data contamination* issues);
 - A standardized **Prompt-Based Evaluation Methodology**, incorporating unified pre-processing for all data and using *a consistent set* of Chinese prompt templates for evaluation.
 - A trustworthy **Leaderboard**, as CLEVA uses a significant amount of new data to minimize data contamination and regularly organizes evaluations.